Partnership Engage Grants

 Most SSHRC funding is awarded through open competitions.
 Proposals can involve any disciplines, thematic areas, approaches or subject areas eligible for SSHRC funding.
 See subject matter eligibility for more information.

-Applicants must be affiliated with an eligible Canadian postsecondary institution at the time of application.
+Applicants must be affiliated with a Canadian institution that holds institutional eligibility at the time of application.
 Researchers who maintain an affiliation with a Canadian postsecondary institution, but whose primary affiliation is with a non-Canadian postsecondary institution, are not eligible for applicant status.

 Applicants who have received a SSHRC grant of any type but have failed to submit an achievement report by the deadline specified in their Notice of Award are not eligible to apply for another SSHRC grant until they have submitted the report.